Okeechobee High School

 On the school premises participating with authorization in a school-sponsored activity;

 On the premises at his or her school for school attendance, but for no more than thirty (30) minutes before or after school starts or ends; and

 On the premises at his or her school for authorized participation in a school-sponsored activity, but for no more than thirty (30) minutes before or after activity starts or ends.
 (Florida Statutes)

 Failure to comply with the above could result in restriction from future activity privileges, i.e. field trips, sports, other activities.

-Any student in the hall during a class period must have a student ID and a valid pass.
+Any student in the hall during a class period must have a student ID on a lanyard around their neck and a valid pass.
 If a Guidance Counselor or Dean needs to see a student, an office request pass will be sent.
 Email is a useful method to contact school staff.

 Purple lines (painted on the sidewalks) are located around campus to indicate areas before school and during lunches that students are to remain on the commons area/cafeteria side of.
 There is ample area inside the purple lines for seating during breakfast and lunches.
 The expectation is, for supervision purposes, that all students remain on the appropriate side of the purple lines during these times (before school and lunch).